Cabinet meeting: Federal employees left high and dry

 According to earlier notification issued by Secretary to the Prime Minister Fawad Hassan Fawad on May 25, 2018 stating that the PM/Chairman of the ECC has seen and is pleased to order that all employees of the federal government shall be given honorarium equivalent to three basic pays for financial year 2017-18.
 No exception shall be allowed for payment in excess of the ceiling in any case.

-The prime minister has further desired that for the financial year 2018-19 onwards, a policy may be formulated by the new elected government after Elections 2018.
-The sources said that actually different ministries proposed different honorarium requests to PM so the premier was advised to grant uniform formula to all employees without considering its exact cost.
+The prime minister has further desired that for the financial year 2018-19 onwards a policy may be formulated by the new elected government after Elections 2018.
+The sources said that actually different ministries proposed different honorarium request to PM so the premier was advised to grant uniform formula.

 According to earlier notification issued by Secretary to the Prime Minister Fawad Hassan Fawad on May 25, 2018 stating that the PM/Chairman of the ECC has seen and is pleased to order that all employees of the federal government shall be given honorarium equivalent to three basic pays for financial year 2017-18.
 No exception shall be allowed for payment in excess of the ceiling in any case.

-The prime minister has further desired that for the financial year 2018-19 onwards, a policy may be formulated by the new elected government after Elections 2018.
-The sources said that actually different ministries proposed different honorarium requests to PM so the premier was advised to grant uniform formula to all employees without considering its exact cost.
+The prime minister has further desired that for the financial year 2018-19 onwards a policy may be formulated by the new elected government after Elections 2018.
+The sources said that actually different ministries proposed different honorarium request to PM so the premier was advised to grant uniform formula.

 Comments